 - Privacy and confidentiality of their personal information.
 Personal privacy is maintained and protected, and confidential handling of personal health and other information is assured.

 - Avoid unnecessary suffering and pain in each step of the illness.

 There Is an Expectation That People with Multiple Myeloma Will:

-- Be honest and open with their health providers about their current state of health so that the most suitable treatment plan can be prescribed for them.
+- Be honest and open with their healthcare providers about their current state of health so that the most suitable treatment plan can be prescribed for them.

 Caregivers Have a Right to:

-- Multiple myeloma information, education and support that takes into account a person’s age, culture, religion, personal wishes, language and schooling.
+- Access multiple myeloma information, education, and support that takes into account a person’s age, culture, religion, personal wishes, language, and schooling.

 - Emotional and mental health support.